Mechatronics Program

 • Received a promotion after graduation: 38%

-The Future for A.A.S.
-Mechatronics Graduates
+The Future for the Mechatronics Industry

 • Projected 5% industry growth nationally; even higher in Tennessee

 • Work in any industry that manufactures, moves, or manages goods and services through automated systems.
-Mechatronics professionals are needed in industries including but not limited to
+Mechatronics professionals are needed in industries, including but not limited to

 • manufacturing